HL7/davinci-epdx/source/pages/3-4_Interaction_Methods.md

 SMART-on-FHIR is expected to be used in conjunction with CDS Hooks in two principle ways:

+1. When a new patient books an appointment
+2. When a patient returns for an appointment after a significant period (for example, after wintering in a different region).

+The CDS Hooks and SMART-on-FHIR application configuration is detailed in [Section 6](/6_CDS-Hooks.html).

 #### 3-4-1-1 Ad-hoc PDex Member History Request

 CDS Hooks provides a mechanism for providers/clinicians to request a medical history for their patient from the Health Plan as part of their regular workflow - when scheduling an appointment.
 However, sometimes clinicians may be interested updating the patient's medical history without going through the appointment booking steps within their EMR.
 I.e. They dont want to actually create an appointment, they just want to ask the question Has anything new happened to my patient at some other location?"